| Appendix 5: Articles

 the basis of these 12 objectives, three powers - political,

 economic and military powers - will become strong, he said.
+Three powers Political power does not mean party politics, but the

 power acquired from national politics, and for steadfastness